Potentii/Echoes/README.md

 ```sh
 $ npm run build
 ```
-More info on electron-packager's build script you should see [here](https://github.com/electron-userland/electron-packager/blob/master/usage.txt) or by simply running `electron-packager --help`
+For more info on electron-packager's build script you should see [here](https://github.com/electron-userland/electron-packager/blob/master/usage.txt) or by simply running `electron-packager --help`

 ## Dependencies